Why Kindergarteners Always Win the Marshmallow Challenge

 Do a combined search of the terms ‘generalist’ and ‘specialist’ online.
 You’ll discover that organizations across industries, languages, and sizes all are participating in the longstanding debate over who is more valuable to the workforce.

-It’s a valuable argument and it has valid arguments for both sides.
+It’s a valuable argument, and both sides have valid arguments.
 But, the purpose and value of this particular exercise are diminishing in our modern economy.
 What organizations need for today and tomorrow are people who have been taught from a young age to think critically with a specific focus or on a host of subjects.

 If we’ve learned anything thus far in the Knowledge Era, it’s that cookie cutter approaches and answers no longer exist.
 Realities like globalization and hyperconnectivity mean that challenges and opportunities have implications that far outpace traditional solutions sets.
 And that means that how we address those challenges and opportunities have to be as connected, as collaborative, and as broadly encompassing as the prompts themselves.

-If we were to use our education system to help our young people learn how to learn, we’ll be equipping them to really analyze, consider, apply, conclude, and iterate in virtually any subject matter.
+If we were to use our education system to help our young people learn how to learn, we’ll equip them to really analyze, consider, apply, conclude, and iterate on virtually any subject matter.
 This holistic approach would give our workforce the ability to break down a problem into its subcomponents (marshmallow on top, spaghetti on the bottom).
 And it would nurture a willingness and confidence for problem solving that works in any arena.

 Modern education already works to make sure our children can read and write.
 As foundational as those skills are, they’re not enough.
 They are processes that fill the toolbox.
 Our emerging workforce has to know what to do with those tools.
 Most current and future jobs and issues are more fluid and connected than linear.
 Giving people the skills to learn, unlearn, and relearn will help them to thrive in this more fluid environment.